Skip to main content

 Category Benefit Details

-Youth (Under 16) Free with adult Youth under 16 can hunt under supervision of licensed adult at no cost
+Youth (Under 16) Free with adult Youth under 16 can hunt under supervision of licensed adult at no cost; no license required

-Senior (65+) Reduced fees Iowa residents 65+ pay reduced license fees
+Senior (65+) Reduced fees Iowa residents 65+ pay reduced license fees; Habitat Fee still required

-Disabled Veteran Free 100% disabled veterans receive free hunting licenses
+Disabled Veteran (100%) Free 100% service-connected disabled veterans receive free hunting license

-Active Military Resident rates Active duty stationed in Iowa hunt at resident rates
+Active Military Resident rates Active duty military stationed in Iowa hunt at resident rates; deployed Iowans retain resident status

-Landowner Free deer/turkey tags Resident landowners with 80+ acres receive free deer and turkey tags
+Landowner (80+ acres) Free deer/turkey tags Resident landowners with 80+ acres of farmland receive free deer and turkey tags for hunting on their own property

 BAG LIMITS